 About the exhibition

-Cracked smartphone displays, distorted images, colourful pixel structures.
-Only when there is a malfunction is our attention directed to the nature of the technical media that surround us every day, without them, however, being shifted to the forefront.
+Broken smartphone displays, crackling radio broadcasts, frozen images during a video call.
+Only when there is an interference is our attention directed to the nature of the technical media that surround us every day without, however, it becoming the centre of attention.

-As one of the youngest and most unpredictable art forms, glitch art specifically draws attention to the aesthetics of the flawed.
-Initially used as technical jargon among radio and television engineers in the 1950s, the term glitch (from the Yiddish gletshn, meaning to slip; to slide away) was soon introduced into the world of computer games to describe programming or graphic errors.
-A glitch is the unexpected result of a malfunction that occurs in computer games as well as other digital software, including video and audio.
-In the art context, glitch finds its immediate expression in the field of computer-generated imagery, the digital and net art.
-However, its roots go back to the early days of the history of photography, take its course form there as an artistic counter-movement to recognised forms of expression via avant-garde film, video and sound art to digital image media and net art, where glitches are intentionally provoked or deliberately programmed.
+As one of the youngest and most unpredictable forms of art, “glitch art” specifically draws attention to the productive side of the flawed.
+Initially prevalent in the technical jargon of radio and television engineers in the 1950s, the term “glitch” (Early Modern High German: glitschen, meaning to glide or slither, or from the Yiddish gletshn, to slip or skid, to slide away) soon came to describe programming or graphic errors in the world of computer games.
+A glitch is thus the unexpected result of a malfunction that occurs not only in computer games but also in other digital software.
+In the art context, technical interference finds its immediate expression in the field of computer-generated images and digital work.
+However, its roots go back to the early days of the history of photography.
+As an artistic counter-movement to recognised forms of expression, the technical glitch takes its course from early photography via avant-garde film to video and sound art, as well as to digital image media and net art where glitches are intentionally provoked or deliberately programmed.

 Further information on the website of the Bayerische Staatsgemäldesammlungen

 PIN.
 Freunde der Pinakothek der Moderne with its partner Allianz and the K.S.
 Fischer Stiftung